 Walkers will need to meet at the shed 30 minutes before the start time of a walk unless otherwise stated, and share transport or make their own way to the starting point.
 If you intend the latter please email first so that you can be allowed for as well as obtaining the exact start location.
-Please also ensure you have the correct meeting place.

 Visitors.
 Your welcome to join us as long as your capable.
 We are not power walkers (most of us are retired older gents) but please read up things you should consider & carry on a walk.
 If in doubt call one of the numbers above.

 Canberra Centenary Trail (CCT) – we did the trail in sections between 2014 & May 2016.
 Information on the trail and links to our files

 Maps shown are either GPS Map View from Oziexplorer using OzRaster Maps with permission of © BKK Enterprises Pty Ltd, http://www.gpsoz.com.au

 for newer style maps or using the older TopoView Maps with permission of NSW Land & Property Information for display.
 We also use Open Street Maps (OSM) for NSW especially the cycle version as it shows paths better.
 This is an open source product

 (meeting time is usually 30 minutes earlier at the Shed.
 Sometimes it may be earlier or later or another meeting place.
 Check each walk for details)